 There is no central meeting point for this tour.
 A transfer service will collect you from Cape Town International Airport or your Cape Town accommodation.

-7 night accommodation according to your stay package.
+7 night accommodation and bedding according to your stay package.

 7 Breakfasts included